dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-upsscu/README.md

      -c,--connect <aet@host:port>             specify AE Title, remote address and port of the remote
                                               Application Entity.
-     -C,--command <arg>                       specifies Command.
-Supported
-                                              names: Create, Update, Get,
-                                              GetPull, GetWatch, Find,
-                                              FindWatch ChangeState,
-                                              RequestCancel,
-                                              RequestCancelWatch, Subscribe,
-                                              Unsubscribe, Suspend, Receive.
-                                              If no Command is specified, Find
-                                              will be used.
         --connect-timeout <ms>                timeout in ms for TCP connect, no timeout by default
         --contact <name>                      Specify Contact Display Name of